 - Tuition Fee:$6,436

 ** Additional costs:

-You will need to purchase your own chef kit, that includes knives and a uniform (we will give you the details of our preferred supplier).
+You will need to purchase your own chef kit, that includes knives and a uniform (we will give you the details of our suppliers).

-The programme is made up of eight courses that cover an extensive range of content, including::
+The programme is made up of four courses that cover an extensive range of content, including:

 - Health and safety, food safety, and security

 - Introduction to the hospitality and catering industry and standard operating procedures for work roles in a commercial kitchen

 - Introduction to nutrition, healthy foods and special diets